d3b-center/peds-brain-seg-pipeline-public/README.md

 Note: Use of this software is available to academic and non-profit institutions for research purposes only subject to the terms of the 2-Clause BSD License (see License).
 For use or transfers of the software to commercial entities, please inquire with Dr. Anahita Fathi Kazerooni - fathikazea@chop.edu.

 If you use the model in your research study, please cite the following paper(s):
-1. Arastoo Vossough, Nastaran Khalili, Ariana M. Familiar, Deep Gandhi, Karthik Viswanathan, Wenxin Tu, Debanjan Haldar, Sina Bagheri, Hannah Anderson, Shuvanjan Haldar, Phillip B. Storm, Adam Resnick, Jeffrey B. Ware, Ali Nabavizadeh, Anahita Fathi Kazerooni, "Training and Comparison of nnU-Net and DeepMedic Methods for Autosegmentation of Pediatric Brain Tumors", https://arxiv.org/abs/2401.08404
+1. Arastoo Vossough, Nastaran Khalili, Ariana M. Familiar, Deep Gandhi, Karthik Viswanathan, Wenxin Tu, Debanjan Haldar, Sina Bagheri, Hannah Anderson, Shuvanjan Haldar, Phillip B. Storm, Adam Resnick, Jeffrey B. Ware, Ali Nabavizadeh, Anahita Fathi Kazerooni, "Training and Comparison of nnU-Net and DeepMedic Methods for Autosegmentation of Pediatric Brain Tumors", American Journal of Neuroradiology, 2024.
+PubMed: 38724204.
+DOI: https://doi.org/10.3174/ajnr.A8293. https://arxiv.org/abs/2401.08404

+## Acknowledgement
+- Ariana Familiar, PhD, Center for Data-Driven Discovery in Biomedicine (D3b), Children's Hospital of Philadelphia